otto-de/api-guidelines/api-guidelines/async/kafka/topics/rules/must-write-new-incompatible-version-of-data-events-into-separate-topic.md

 ---
-type: MUST
 id: R200016
 ---

-# write new incompatible version of data events into a separate topic
+# MUST write new incompatible version of data events into a separate topic

 If a [new `type`](@guidelines/R200014) for a data event is defined, its instances must be written to a separate topic than the currently defined data event types.
 Thus, not breaking existing event consumers.